 Cape Agulhas Municipality's By-law for Refuse Removal was published in the Provincial Gazette Western Cape on 3 October 2005.
 The following is a summary of this By-law and should be read in conjunction with the full gazetted version.

-1. Definitions
+Definitions

-List of definitions of terms used in the By-law
+List of definitions of terms used in the By-law.
+Cape Agulhas Municipality is in process to adopt the By-laws of DEA&DP.

 2. Application